jkelley399/frontend-nanodegree-feedreader/README.md

 - When `index.html` has opened, `feedreader.js` will be triggered, and you should see:
     - the first page produced by app.js, "Udacity Blog," and
-    - at the bottom of the page, the output from the Jasmine test suites below a headline -in this example, the headline reads,
+    - at the bottom of the page, the output from the Jasmine test suites below a headline
-            `7 specs, 0 failures, randomized with seed 13945'
+        - in this example, the headline reads: `7 specs, 0 failures, randomized with seed 13945`

 - The entire page should look like this